Back to blog

 Early phase (1-3 years): Subtle cycle changes (shorter or longer cycles).
 Mild or absent symptoms.
 Hormones fluctuate but ovulation still regular.

 Late phase (2-4 years before menopause): Very irregular or absent cycles for months.
-More intense symptoms (hot flashes, insomnia, mood changes).
-More pronounced estrogen drop.
+More intense symptoms in some women (hot flashes, insomnia, mood changes).
+Greater hormonal variability and a trend toward lower sustained estradiol close to menopause.

 Why does it happen?
 The biology behind the symptoms